ruthrootz/azure-certifications-study-notes/az-204/alan-rodrigues-course.md

     - you can enable Application Insights on the function app
     - adding functions to the function app
         - you can pick a template based on a trigger
-        - the function is a C# script file (if the function app you created is in C#)
+        - the function is a C# script file (if the function app you created is in C# and you're editing in the Azure editor)
         - the function.json file has the script complied to JSON for Azure to deploy the function
         - you can test in Azure or with Postman
         - you can only test GETs though a regular browser